What is the AMP Program?

 How do I apply?

 Currently, participation in the program and enrollment in TLTC 333 are limited to students who have already arranged an assignment with participating faculty.
-In your discussion with your faculty supervisor, you should review the application questions and outline the responsibilities and time commitments related to the course you will be supporting as an AMP.
-After you have worked out the details with your faculty supervisor, submit your application for enrollment in TLTC 333 and/or TLTC 399.
+In your discussion with your instructional supervisor, you should review the application questions and outline the responsibilities and time commitments related to the course you will be supporting as an AMP.
+After you have worked out the details with your instructional supervisor, submit your application for enrollment in TLTC 333 and/or TLTC 399.
 To get started with the application process for either course, visit tltc.umd.edu/333.

 Program logo generously gifted by J. Lehnert & S. McKinney